mayank22785/blog/_posts/2015-10-26-aws-inspector-introduction.md

 Ge your hands dirty by [Signup][10] for the Inspector preview

-I will revisit this section again to dive deeper into configuration, usecase, advantages once Amazon Inspector is full blown service in AWS offerings.
+I will revisit this section again to dive deeper into configuration, use-case, advantages once Amazon Inspector is full blown service in AWS offerings.

 Please leave your comments below if you have any doubts or questions.